-When you eat excess sugar, the extra insulin in your bloodstream can affect your arteries, part of your body’s circulatory system.
-It causes their walls to grow faster than normal and get tense, which adds stress to your heart and damages it over time.
-This can lead to heart disease, heart attacks, and strokes.
+When you eat excess sugar, the extra insulin in your bloodstream can affect your arteries all over your body.
+It causes their walls to get inflamed, grow thicker than normal and more stiff, this stresses your heart and damages it over time.
+This can lead to heart disease, like heart failure, heart attacks, and strokes.
 Research also suggests that eating less sugar can help lower blood pressure, a major risk factor for heart disease.
 Plus, people who eat a lot of added sugar (where at least 25% of their calories comes from added sugar) are twice as likely to die of heart disease as those whose diets include less than 10% of total calories from added sugar.

 When you eat, your pancreas pumps out insulin.
 But if you’re eating way too much sugar and your body stops responding properly to insulin, your pancreas starts pumping out even more insulin.
 Eventually, your overworked pancreas will break down and your blood sugar levels will rise, setting you up for type 2 diabetes and heart disease.

 If you have diabetes, too much sugar can lead to kidney damage.
-The kidneys play an important role in filtering your blood sugar.
-Once blood sugar levels reach a certain amount, the kidneys start to let excess sugar into your urine.
+The kidneys play an important role in filtering your blood.
+Once blood sugar levels reach a certain amount, the kidneys start to release excess sugar into your urine.
 If left uncontrolled, diabetes can damage the kidneys, which prevents them from doing their job in filtering out waste in your blood.
 This can lead to kidney failure.